joshfrench/om-wiki-fork/Tutorial.md

 ## Async Application State

-For this next tutorial we're going to get considerably more ambitious.
+For this next tutorial we're going to get more ambitious.
 We're going to build an Om front end to a simple [Ring](http://github.com/ring-clojure) application that talks to [Datomic](http://datomic.com) for persistence.
 You can of course swap